 Wingate University School of Pharmacy opened its doors to applicants in 2002, with the charter class beginning its program of study in August 2003.
 The charter class graduated from Wingate University on May 12, 2007.
 The class size has been capped at 18 incoming students on our Hendersonville campus to assure special attention to every student.
-This year, 108 applications were received.
-The average entering overall prerequisite grade point average for the class entering in August 2014 is 3.55 and the mean PCAT percentile score is 66.
+This year, 130 applications were received.
+The average entering science prerequisite grade point average for the class entering in August 2016 is 3.45 and the mean PCAT percentile score is 50.
 All Wingate University - Hendersonville campus pharmacy faculty members have made a commitment to excellence in the classroom; and all classes are taught by faculty possessing terminal doctoral degrees.
 No courses, discussions, case studies or laboratories are taught by graduate students or teaching assistants.
 There are nine (9) faculty members at the Hendersonville campus who are committed to excellence in didactic teaching, clinical training and mentoring.

 The Wingate University School of Pharmacy - Hendersonville campus is fully accredited.
 The accrediting agency for schools of pharmacy is the Accreditation Council for Pharmacy Education (ACPE) and the Southern Association of Schools and Colleges (SACS).
 The campus is located in downtown Hendersonville, NC with close proximity to clinical training sites.

 Wingate University School of Pharmacy intends to be nationally recognized as a leader in the education of pharmacists.
 It seeks to reach this goal by providing a student-centered environment that will facilitate critical thinking and problem-solving skills, scholarly inquiry and service to the institution, the profession and the community.

 The five salient qualities and expectations of the Wingate University School of Pharmacy graduate are:

 (i) outstanding moral character